gicentre/elm-vegalite/docs/changeNotes.md

 ## Pending

 - Align with Vega-Lite release 5.9.0.
+Most changes are bugfixes and enhancements in the Vega-Lite runtime that do not affect the elm-vegalite API.

 ### V5.5 Additions

 - `coTooltipFormat` to allow tooltip-specific formatting of displayed values (VL 5.9)

 ---